varya/ds-breakfast-01-2021/index.md

 ## Use different sources (e.g. Wordpress) to make blogging culture

 <!--

-Markdown is the easiest to build but quite a hardcore way for many.
-But with Gatsby you can have different  sources.
-For example, you can set up Wordpress as a CMS.
-Designers write posts, information is open.
-Also you can import from Medium, or from anywhere via RSS.
+If makrdown sounds too technical and not so much welcoming, you can use other sources.
+For example, not everyone finds blogging experience nice with Makrdown.
+Then, you can offer them faniliar solution, maywe Wordpress?
+With Gatsby, you can get data from there and still represent it on the website.
+This way, Wordpress acts like CMS.
+If it destroys barriers, then it's definitely a solution to go.
 -->